MarcelMeurer/WVD-Hydra/README.md

 "Hydra" is a solution to manage Azure Virtual Desktop (Azure Virtual Desktop) for one or more tenants.
 It's a working solution and can be installed in any subscription.
 The solution can be used at your own risk and without the right of indemnity.
 However, I am trying to publish the preview releases in high quality.

 The project is available as a **free community edition, even for commercial use** (up to 6 session hosts per host pool and a single tenant) and as a supported licensable product ($2 per concurrent user/month).
 Hydra will generally work without limitation for the first 30 days and switched to the community edition.
-Please reach out to extend the trial period or to get a commercial offer.
+Please reach out to extend the trial period or license your Hydra instance through the Azure Subscription ([Billing subscription to Hydra](https://portal.azure.com/#create/itprocloudgmbh1628775137215.hydra-pay-c1/preview)).

 The owner of this solution is ITProCloud GmbH, [info@itprocloud.com](mailto:info@itprocloud.com).